Victoriaaazhou/Math/README.md

-this is a math IA done by Yizhen Zhou
+this is a math extended essay done by Yizhen Zhou